toebbel/StorageCloudSim/README.md

 StorageCloudSim
 ===============

 This is an extension to to existing toolkit [CloudSim](http://code.google.com/p/cloudsim/).
 Features for modeling and simulation of Storage as a Service (STaaS) Clouds were added.
-The currently available documentation can be found in the source code and in the bachelor thesis, that will be linked in the near future.
+The currently available documentation can be found in the source code ([java doc](http://downloads.tobiassturm.de/projects/storagecloudsim/doc/index.html)) and in the bachelor thesis, that will be linked in the near future [here](http://tobiassturm.de/projects/StorageCloudSim.html).

 Status
 ------